mindnektar/apollo-augmented-hooks/CACHING.md

 }
 ```

-The reference is no longer in the `todos` item, but the cache item is still there.
+The reference is no longer in the `todos` array, but the cache item is still there.
 This is not an inherently terrible thing, but it is always better to keep the cache as clean as possible, and it will also benefit performance.
 One way is to call `cache.gc()`, which will garbage-collect all cache items that are not referenced anywhere else in the cache.
 Another is cache eviction:

 ```javascript
 update: (cache, mutationResult) => {